rednet09/Quizz-APP/README.md

 CLI quiz app
 This is short quizz app made in javaScript
-It ask you your name then ask questions about me... and rate your score accordingly!
+It ask you your name then ask questions about me... short program and rate your score accordingly!